Pranay281202/HR-Analysis-using-PowerBI/README.md

-# Power BI Dashboarding project proposal
+# Power BI Dashboarding Project Proposal

 1. Executive Summary:
 This project aims to develop interactive and insightful dashboards using Power BI for HR Analysis, to enhance Working preference of employees for decision-making.